Skip to content

 1. Opéra national du Rhin (National Rhine Opera):

-This opera company includes the Opera in Strasbourg and the one in Mulhouse, where “Ballet de l’Opéra national du Rhin” is based and the one in Colmar as well with its training center for young singers known as Opera Studio.
-The Opera du Rhin was give the status of “national opera” in 1997 as an indication to its importance.
+This opera company includes the Opera in Strasbourg, the one in Mulhouse, where “Ballet de l’Opéra national du Rhin” is based, and the one in Colmar, with its training centre for young singers known as Opera Studio.
+The Opera du Rhin was given the status of “national opera” in 1997 as an indication of its importance.

 1. Orchestre philharmonique de Strasbourg (Strasbourg Philharmonic Orchestra):

-The orchestra was founded 1855, it is one of two permanent orchestras of the Opéra national du Rhin.
+The orchestra was founded in 1855 and is one of two permanent Opéra National du Rhin orchestras.
 The orchestra’s venue since 1975 has been the Palais de la musique et des congrès ‘Pierre Pflimlin’.
-Since its foundation, the orchestra had German and French identities until the city eventually returned to the sovereignty of France giving the orchestra its French identity back.
+Since its foundation, it has had German and French identities until the city eventually returned to France’s sovereignty, giving it its French identity back.

 3. Théâtre national de Strasbourg (National Theater of Strasbourg):

-This palace is located on Strasbourg’s Place de la République and it’s now occupied by a theater company of the same name; The National Theater of Strasbourg.
-The theater was built between 1888 and 1889 in a neo-Renaissance style and was originally built to hold the legislative assembly of the regional parliament of Alsace-Lorraine after the region had come under German control.
+This palace is located on Strasbourg’s Place de la République, and a theatre company of the same name, The National Theater of Strasbourg, now occupies it.
+The theatre was built between 1888 and 1889 in a neo-Renaissance style.
+It was initially built to hold the legislative assembly of the regional parliament of Alsace-Lorraine after the region had come under German control.

-In 1944, during the Second World War, the east wing of the building that housed the chamber of the Assembly was destroyed due to bombing.
-After its reconstruction between 1950 and 1957, the east wing was rebuilt to house a theater auditorium instead.
+In 1944, during the Second World War, the east wing of the building that housed the Chamber of the Assembly was destroyed by bombing.
+The east wing was rebuilt between 1950 and 1957 after its reconstruction to house a theatre auditorium instead.

-In 1922, the Conservatory of Strasbourg was moved into the upper part of the building, a couple of teaching rooms and a concert hall was subsequently built.
-However, in 1995, the building was deemed unsuitable for the continuation of teaching music and the conservatory was moved out and the concert hall remains unused since then.
+In 1922, the Conservatory of Strasbourg moved into the upper part of the building, where a couple of teaching rooms and a concert hall were subsequently built.
+However, in 1995, the building was deemed unsuitable for continuing to teach music, and the conservatory was moved out.
+The concert hall has remained unused since then.

-In 2016, the monumental pipe organ was removed from the building, restored and moved to Saint Stephan’s Church where it began a new life as a church organ instead of a concert organ.
-The National Theater of Strasbourg was declared a historical monument in 1995 along with its neighboring buildings in the Place de la République.
+In 2016, the monumental pipe organ was removed from the building, restored, and moved to Saint Stephan’s Church, where it began a new life as a church organ instead of a concert organ.
+The National Theater of Strasbourg and its neighbouring buildings in the Place de la République were declared a historical monument 1995.

 1. Conservatoire de Strasbourg (Strasbourg Conservatory):

-This prestigious music school was established in 1839 using donated funds by Strasbourg’s art patron Louis Apffel and the first class of the conservatory was held on January 3rd 1855.
-The conservatory resulted in the establishment of a symphonic orchestra that was the second in France after the one in Paris.
+This prestigious music school was established in 1839 using donated funds by Strasbourg’s art patron, Louis Apffel.
+The first class of the conservatory was held on 3 January 1855.
+The conservatory established a symphonic orchestra, the second in France after the one in Paris.

-The conservatory moved into the building of the National Theater of Strasbourg in 1922 and moved out in 1995.
-The conservatory moved into two temporary buildings until a custom building was set up for it in the new Rivétoile development, the Cité de la Musique et de la danse which was inaugurated in 2006.
+The conservatory moved into the National Theater of Strasbourg building in 1922 and moved out in 1995.
+It then moved into two temporary buildings until a custom building was set up in the new Rivétoile development, the Cité de la Musique et de la Dance, inaugurated in 2006.

 5. Laiterie (The Dairy):

 As the name suggests, this used to be a dairy factory.
-It was built on the outskirts of Neustadt, the dairy factory where milk was pasteurized.
-Over time the work was moved to another closer facilities inside the area and the buildings were abandoned apart from some artists who set their workshops in the empty places.
+It was built on the outskirts of Neustadt, where milk was pasteurized.
+Over time, the work was moved to closer facilities inside the area, and the buildings were abandoned, apart from some artists who set up their workshops in the empty spaces.

-This performance hall and cultural site was inaugurated in 1994, and has had the best of national and international performers give their shows within its walls.
-All genres of music were played inside, metal, rap, jazz, French songs, electro you name it.
+This performance hall and cultural site was inaugurated in 1994.
+The best national and international performers have given their shows within its walls.
+All genres of music were played inside metal, rap, jazz, French songs, electro; you name it.

-La Laiterie remains faithful to its message which is to receive both renowned and starting performers and artists from France and all over the world.
-It keeps its promise to give a chance to specialized artists and those still trying to find their ground.
-Artefact organizes two large-scale festivals.
-The first is Festival des Artefacts and the second is the Electronic Nights of the Ososphere.
+La Laiterie remains faithful to its message, receiving renowned and emerging performers and artists from France and worldwide.
+It keeps its promise to give specialized artists a chance and to those still trying to find their ground.
+Artefact organizes two large-scale festivals: the Festival des Artefacts and the Electronic Nights of the Ososphere.

-The Dairy comprises of several buildings and cultural structures:
+The Dairy comprises several buildings and cultural structures:

-• The current music room: Divided into two rooms.
-The big room can fit 900 people and the Club which fits 300 people.
+• The current music room is divided into two rooms.
+The big room can fit 900 people, and the Club can fit 300 people.

-• Hall des Chars: In this hall, about 50 artists and emerging companies are brought together through the managing association; La Friche Laiterie.
+• Hall des Chars: This hall brings together about 50 artists and emerging companies through the managing association La Friche Laiterie.

 • The CAJ Molodoï: Managed by the Molodoï association in support of the principle of self-management.